 The book The Woven Pixel gives instructions for creating Jaquard designs that could be woven on the Beljen Mills tapestry loom.
 This Jacquard loom had a 72-inch wide single repeat.
 It was set up with an 8-color warp specifically for weaving tapestries.

 Here's an image of the Beljen Mills tapestry loom in action weaving one of their designs.

-The first designs I had woven at Beljen Mills used weave structures based on classic Jacquard tapestry weaves such as those presented in Arahne’s Gobelin fabric tutorial.
+The first designs I had woven at Beljen Mills used weave structures based on classic Jacquard tapestry weaves presented in a Gobelin fabric tutorial from Arahne.